 Land Conservation Committees (LCC)

 These elected officials provide local leadership in carrying out programs that conserve Wisconsin's land and water resources.
-Working closely with the LWCDs, they are the primary local delivery system of natural resource programs.
+Working closely with the land and water conservation departments (LWCDs), they are the primary local delivery system of natural resource programs.

 Comprised of publicly-elected county board members, LCCs take a leading role in local land and water resource protection.
 They set the course for conservation in their counties by: